5 of Top 5 Things to Do in Rome

 Advice provided by one of my dear hometown friends, Colin, who studied in Rome.
 Colin is an owner of The Commons Ale House, Santa Monica, California.
 He is renowned for expertise in beer, short but catchy phrases, Italian food, and politics oppositional to my own.

 Colin is widely recognized as the ultimate purveyor of Top 5 lists.

 Have you ever been to Rome?
 Would you recommend any other top Rome activities?

 Love this list?
 Pin it for later:

 A short vacation in Thailand turned into a life abroad with a canceled ticket home.
-6 years later and after living in Bangkok, Rio de Janeiro, Mexico City, and Puebla, Steph is on to her next adventure in Puerto Vallarta, Mexico.
+6 years later and after living in Bangkok, Rio de Janeiro, Mexico City, and Puebla, Steph is on to her next adventure and living in sunny Puerto Vallarta, Mexico.
 She is traveling and living around the world to find the beautiful, inspirational, and interesting while sharing it with you!